The UK has officially left the EU, and from January 1st 2021 many new rules came into play and some of them are important for travel.

 The new agreement ensures the rights of UK residents to access emergency medical care when travelling in the EU.

 The GHIC will cover chronic or existing illnesses and routine maternity care as well as emergencies just like the EHIC.
-GHIC is free via the official website.
-Any website charging a fee or that is not the official website may be a scam.

 One key difference since that trade agreement, is that neither the EHIC nor the new GHIC now provides cover in four countries that used to offer reciprocal arrangements for British travellers: Iceland, Liechtenstein, Norway and Switzerland, which are in the EEA, but not the EU.
 Healthcare in Norway and Switzerland, in particular, can be very expensive, so it’s vital to make sure you are properly insured when you travel there.

-Why Medical Travel Insurance is Essential
+Why Medical Travel Insurance is essential even with the GHIC

 Over 20% of ALL holidaymakers have needed at some stage to seek medical treatment when abroad.
 And of course, the likelihood of this can rise if you have a pre-existing medical condition.
-So the risks of travelling without comprehensive travel insurance are very real…
+So the risks of travelling without comprehensive Travel Insurance are very real…

 According to ‘Which?’, UK holidaymakers travelling in the EU could face hospital bills of £2,000 for food poisoning or £14,000 for a heart attack, if they travel without insurance.